IIIF/api/image_api/image_api_1.2.md

   * Developers building web applications or software that want to retrieve images from compliant repositories.
   * A specifically targeted audience are developers and managers of digital image repositories, web applications and image tools at cultural heritage institutions, like museums, libraries and archives.

+This specification concerns the use of the images by a client, but not management of the images by the server.
+It therefore covers how to respond to the requests given in a particular URI syntax.
+It does not cover methods of implementation such as rotation algorithms, transcoding, color management, compression, or how to respond to URIs that do not conform to the specified syntax.
+This allows flexibility for implementation in domains with particular constraints or specific community practices, while supporting interoperability in the general case.

 ##  2. URL Syntax

 The IIIF Image API can be called in three ways: